Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 Sojourner, A. J., Frandsen, B. R., Town, R. J., Grabowski, D. C., & Chen, M. M. (2015).
 Impacts of unionization on quality and productivity: Regression discontinuity evidence from nursing homes.
 ILR Review, 68(4), 771-806.

+VanHeuvelen, T. (2018).
+Moral economies or hidden talents?
+A longitudinal analysis of union decline and wage inequality, 1973–2015.
+Social Forces, 97(2), 495-530.

 VanHeuvelen, T. (2020).
 The right to work, power resources, and economic inequality.
 American Journal of Sociology, 125(5), 1255-1302.

 VanHeuvelen, T., & Brady, D. (2022).
 Labor unions and American poverty.
 ILR Review, 75(4), 891-917.

-VanHeuvelen, T. (2018).
-Moral economies or hidden talents?
-A longitudinal analysis of union decline and wage inequality, 1973–2015.
-Social Forces, 97(2), 495-530.

-## What do unions do in China?
+### China
 Budd, J. W., Chi, W., Wang, Y., & Xie, Q. (2014).
 What do unions in China do?
 Provincial-level evidence on wages, employment, productivity, and economic output.
 Journal of Labor Research, 35(2), 185-204.

 Chen, F. (2003).
 Between the state and labour: The conflict of Chinese trade unions' double identity in market reform.
 The China Quarterly, 176, 1006-1028.